 Before you start looking for lighting ideas or reaching out to vendors for quotes, you’ll want to know these key lighting terms so you’ll be on the same page as the professionals.

-Wedding Lighting Costs
+Average Wedding Lighting Costs

-Some couples decide to do lighting on their own, and others decide to bring in a professional.
+Some couples decide to do lighting on their own, and others choose to bring in a professional.
 If you’re going with a lighting designer, here are the average prices you can expect to pay for wedding lighting, excluding labor and delivery, according to industry experts:

 - Uplighting for an entire ballroom: $700-$2500